Olivier Ntcham

-Ntcham was born in Longjumeau, a southern suburb of Paris, and played for numerous youth clubs in and around Paris before joining youth academies at Paris FC and Le Havre.
+Ntcham played for numerous youth clubs in and around Paris before joining youth academies at Paris FC and Le Havre.
 In 2012, at the age of 16, Ntcham joined Manchester City's Elite Development Squad for £730,000.
 Developing under City's Football Development Executive Patrick Vieira, Ntcham's potential was noticed by club manager Manuel Pellegrini, who included him on City's pre-season tour of Australia in 2015.

 After signing a professional contract with City, Ntcham was loaned out for a two season spell at Genoa in Italy's Serie A, with an option to buy later.
 In July 2017, Ntcham signed for Scottish Premiership side Celtic on a four-year permanent deal.
 He signed a contract extension with the Glasgow club in November 2018, extending his stay until 2022.
 In February 2021, Ntcham was loaned out to French club Marseille.
 Ntcham joined Swansea City in September 2021.

 Internationally, Ntcham has represented France at numerous levels, most recently the France national under-21 football team at the 2019 UEFA European Under-21 Championship.

 Club career

 Manchester City

-Ntcham signed for Manchester City in 2012, joining from French club Le Havre for a fee in the region of €1m, after refusing to sign a professional contract at the club.
+Ntcham was born in Longjumeau, Essonne.
+He signed for Manchester City in 2012, joining from French club Le Havre for a fee in the region of €1m, after refusing to sign a professional contract at the club.
 In July 2015, he signed a five-year deal with Manchester City, before joining Italian side Genoa on a two-year loan.